 IMGD Lecture Series

-The Interactive Media and Game Development (IMGD) lecture series brings in influential people from academia and industry to speak on topics relevant to IMGD.
+The Interactive Media & Game Development (IMGD) lecture series brings in influential people from academia and industry to speak on topics relevant to IMGD.
 These sessions are formal presentations open to the general public.

 Deirdra “Squinky” Kiai